Traffic light: Issue about the yellow light dilemma zone in South Korea

-Criticism in South Korea says that this is unrealistic and unreasonable.
+Critics in South Korea say this is unrealistic and unreasonable.
 This can cause multiple collisions due to sudden braking.

-In 2016, when speed limit was up to 60 km/h, proposed alternatives to this kind of collision were only roundabouts, speed compliance increase and speed practice reduction or elderly zones are also proposed solutions.
+In 2016, when the speed limit was up to 60 km/h, proposed alternatives to this type of collision included only roundabouts, increased speed compliance, and reduced-speed practice; elderly zones were also proposed as solutions.

 Yellow trap

 Without an all-red phase, cross-turning traffic may be caught in a 'yellow trap'.
-When the signal turns yellow (amber), a turning driver may assume oncoming traffic will stop and a crash may result.
+When the signal turns yellow (amber), a turning driver may assume oncoming traffic will stop, and a crash may result.
 For this reason, the US bans sequences that may cause a yellow trap.
 This can also happen when emergency vehicles or railroads preempt normal signal operation.

 In the United States, signs reading "Oncoming traffic has extended green" or "Oncoming traffic may have extended green" must be posted at intersections where the "yellow trap" condition exists.

 Variations

+United States

 The United States is not party to the Vienna Convention; rather, the Manual on Uniform Traffic Control Devices (MUTCD) outlines correct operation in that country.
 In the US, a single signal head may have three, four, or five aspects.
-A single aspect green arrow may be displayed to indicate a continuous movement.
-The signals must be arranged red, amber, and green vertically (top to bottom) or horizontally (left to right).
-In the US, a single-aspect flashing amber signal can be used to raise attention to a warning sign and a single-aspect flashing red signal can be used to raise attention to a "stop", "do not enter", or "wrong way" sign.
+A single-aspect green arrow may be displayed to indicate continuous movement.
+The signals must be arranged in red, amber, and green, either vertically (top to bottom) or horizontally (left to right).
+In the US, a single-aspect flashing amber signal can be used to raise attention to a warning sign, and a single-aspect flashing red signal can be used to raise attention to a "stop", "do not enter", or "wrong way" sign.
 Flashing red or amber lights, known as intersection control beacons, are used to reinforce stop signs at intersections.
 The MUTCD specifies the following vehicular signals: